mandelbrot-eye/headline-analyzer/README.md

-# Headline-analyzer
-## World history through analysis of the newspaper's headlines
+# World history through analysis of the newspaper's headlines
 (___)
 ### New York Times data scraping